embeddedTS/ts7680-demo-server/README.md

     npm install ts7680-demo-server

-This code is a demo specifically written for the Technologic Systems [TS-7680](https://wiki.embeddedarm.com/wiki/TS-7680).
+This code is a demo specifically written for the embeddedTS [TS-7680](https://wiki.embeddedTS.com/wiki/TS-7680).
 It has not been tested on any other systems and it is not expected that it will work (and possibly not even compile) as-is on any other boards.

 # Usage